chasmack/hummaps/LOGS.md

 Poking around to find the newest tract map in the database?

-The Hollins Index had a feature to show the newest maps for each map type in the database.
+The Hollins Index has a feature to show the newest maps for each map type in the database.
 You can get the same information from Hummaps by restricting your search to a map type -

 `type=rm`